fourjuaneight/blog/content/posts/on-owning-your-data.md

 > Don't trust any cloud service with the only copy of your data.
 Most companies are not quite so reckless but consider what you'd miss if an uncaring company lost your data.

-And it's true, most companies won't lose your data this recklessly.
+And it's true; most companies won't lose your data this recklessly.
 That data is often their source of revenue and they'll do anything to protect it and reassure you that it is best placed in their hands.
 And therein lies the other problem; if your data isn't at risk of being lost, it's being utilized to violate your privacy.

 There are many angles to come at this issue.
 And it's something that's been exhaustively talked about everywhere.
 So instead, let me show you what I've been doing.

 ## Roll Your Own
 The solution to this isn't hard to find.
 You simply need to host your data and publish it in the manner that best suits your needs.
 But like anything on the web, there are a plethora of ways to go about this.
 So let's take at one that should be approachable people that have published their blog at some point.

 This site is built using Hugo.
 It's one of the relatively newer static site generators.
 And like most of them, it can read data from common file types like JSON.
 That means I can maintain a data file that looks like this and use it to create my digital bookshelf of sorts: